SgtCoDFish/AshleyCPP/APICHANGES.md

   - `add` and `remove`
   Instead of accepting a component directly, can take the templated Component type and perfect forward into the appropriate (copy-/move-)constructor which saves typing and increases efficiency.
-  Also provides overloads taking components or component types directly if needed.
+  Also provides an overload taking components as rvalue references to unique_ptrs which are moved from.
   - `getComponents()`
-  The C++ version is mutable at the moment; you get a pointer to a vector of `std::shared_ptr<Component>`.
+  The C++ version is mutable but shouldn't be changed; you get a pointer to a vector of `Component *`.
 Modifiying the vector may cause errors and is not supported.
-  - `getComponentWeak`
-  Same as getComponent but returns an `std::weak_ptr` instead.
   - `operator==` and `operator!=`
   Two entities compare equal if they have the same index number.
   - Relational comparison operators `<, <=, >, >=`